Hobby Airport (HOU)

 William P. Hobby International Airport is a commercial & general aviation airport located about seven miles SE of downtown Houston, just west of the Gulf

-First opened in 1927 as a private airfield, WT Carter Field, the airport was purchased by the City of Houston in 1937 and renamed Houston Municipal Airport.
+Hobby Airport was originally established in 1927 as a private airfield, named WT Carter Field.
+In 1937 the City of Houston purchased the air field, and renamed it Houston Municipal Airport.

 no federal funds would be granted to any facility named

 improvements were made to runways and airport buildings.
 It stayed busy during World War II, and by